On This Page

 Other Disease and Health Risks

-Additional concerns include air pollution, enteroviruses, hantavirus, helminths, leptospirosis, marine hazards, tuberculosis.
+Additional concerns include air pollution, enteroviruses, hantavirus, helminths, leptospirosis, marine hazards, sexually transmitted infections, tuberculosis.

 Consular Advice